etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

 ### Execution

 The `cssCompile` task in the Etendo Gradle configuration is specifically designed to convert `.scss` files into `.css` files.
-To customize the Etendo skin, you will need to work with `.scss` files, for this, it is necessary to run the `cssCompile` task and restart Tomcat.
+To customize the Etendo skin, you will need to work with `.scss` files.

 ``` bash title="Terminal"
 ./gradlew cssCompile smartbuild